 Understanding Cholesterol Levels: The Key To Good Health

-We know that rise in cholesterol levels contribute to many diseases.
+We know that the rise in cholesterol levels contributes to many diseases.
 It is important to know its role in our body as it might help us keep it in check.
 Most people are ignorant of it and its impact on health.
 Here we have shared all facts that you need to know.

 Measuring Cholesterol Levels

 Cholesterol measurements are classified into the following three categories:

 HDL stands for high-density lipoprotein cholesterol.
 LDL stands for low-density lipoprotein cholesterol.
 Total cholesterol count is the sum of LDL and HDL in the body.
 The challenge is to maintain a balance between these two types of cholesterol.
 Most fats exist in the human body in the form of triglycerides.
 It has been observed that people with more triglycerides in their body also have more bad cholesterol in their body.